Learning how to zero canted optics accurately by eliminating offsets. It can be tricky if you're not paying attention to the mount you're using.

 Offset Red Dot On The Side Of A Scope

-For those users who have offset red dot on the side of the scope such as the LaRue Tactical LT742 RMR adapter.
-You will account for the slight offset when you tilt the rifle.
+For users who have offset red dots mounted on the side of their scope, such as the LaRue Tactical LT742 RMR adapter, it's important to take into account the slight offset when tilting the rifle.

 Get Updated Product Reviews & Exclusive Deals